The Catalogue Raisonné as Cultural Record:

 Documentation as Architecture of Value

-Rigorous cataloguing creates the structural conditions under which artistic work acquires long-term legibility and coherence.
-It counters the fragility of reputation built solely on market consensus or transient visibility.
+Rigorous cataloguing creates the structural conditions through which artistic work acquires long-term legibility, coherence, and historical continuity.
 By establishing clear authorship, material history, and chronological continuity, the catalogue raisonné provides institutions, scholars, and future stewards with a reliable foundation for engagement, research, and responsible stewardship.

-This project reflects the Foundation’s core mandate: to maintain the integrity of the artistic record independent of short-term cycles of hype, speculation, or selective institutional recognition.
+This project reflects the Foundation's core mandate: to maintain the integrity, continuity, and legibility of the artistic record across generations.

 Current Status and Call for Collaboration